 The COVID-19 crisis has presented a unique set of challenges for adult social care since April 2020.
 We know that many of our clients and carers have faced unprecedented and highly challenging circumstances.
 The COVID-19 response has also included significant temporary changes to the Care Act 2014 and to NHS Continuing Healthcare.

 Please be assured that ISWP practitioners have followed government, professional and sector-wide guidance about COVID-19 and we have adapted working practices as necessary.
-We are available to discuss potential work and will work with you to establish the most appropriate and safe way of providing our services.
+As the country emerges from the pandemic and its aftermath, it is inevitable that many people’s needs will have increased, or gone unrecognised, without the usual oversight and scrutiny.
+We are available to discuss ways to assess and address unmet needs and will work with you to establish the most appropriate and safe way of providing our services.
 Please contact us for further information.